MikeDigitize/JSFundamentals/README.md

 ### Variable and function scope

 Scope dictates a variables availability.
-If a variable is defined in the global scope, it is available globally, throughout all your code.
+If a variable is defined in the global scope, it is available globally, throughout anything declared in the global environment.
 If a variable is defined in a function it is available only within that function and not outside of it.

 ```javascript
 function foo() {